felipecao/slack-lunch/README.md

 To get rid of this hassle, use `npm run dev`.
 Now every time you change a file, [nodemon](https://nodemon.io/) will take care of recompiling and reloading the app.

 ## TODO list
-* Add information about teams to data model
 * Add support to addresses on /add
 * Add support to URL's on /add